scshitole/awscript/README.md

-# Shell Script to pull AWS EC2 instances
+## Shell Script to pull AWS EC2 instances accross all regions
 # How to use the Script

 - Download or Clone the repo to get the script